Shirataki noodle stir fry is a savory, nutrient-dense meal made with high fiber, zero calorie shirataki noodles. Just 11 net carbs!

 Let simmer for another 10 mins on low heat.
 I always like to make a bit extra to refrigerate for later because sometimes I don’t have the time to cook a fresh meal every day.
 So for this recipe, I used two packs, which gives a serving of four.

 This meal has seriously become one of my go-to meals and it is so satisfying.
 Sometimes for variety, I mix it up with my cabbage rice and can barely finish it since the cabbage adds so much extra fiber.
-I hope you enjoy this as much as I do!
+You can also try this rainbow shirataki noodles.
+Yum!

-- Wash noodles and put on frying pan on low heat to evaporate excess liquid.
+- Wash noodles and put on a frying pan on low heat to evaporate excess liquid.

 - Add mixed veggies, chicken and spices.
 Stir and leave on medium-low heat for 10 mins.